Gabriella439/post-rfc/sotu.md

 Most of the Haskell early adopters have been `vi`/`vim` or `emacs` users so those editors have gotten the most love.
-Support for more traditional IDEs has improved recently with Haskell plugins for Atom, IntelliJ and Eclipse and also the Haskell-native `leksah` IDE.
+Support for more traditional IDEs has improved recently with Haskell plugins for Atom, IntelliJ, and also the Haskell-native `leksah` IDE.

-FPComplete has also released a web IDE for Haskell programming that is also worth checking out which is reasonably polished but cannot be used offline.

 Also, if you have a Mac then the "Haskel for Mac" development environment is supposed to work really well for learning since it provides an interactive and